Bay Of Fundy Tides Can Be As High As 52 Feet!

 Wolfville, Nova Scotia – Home of Acadia University

-Our first glimpse of the swing of the Bay of Fundy tides was in Wolfville, Nova Scotia.
+Our first glimpse of the swing of the tides was in Wolfville, Nova Scotia.
 When the tide goes out in this university town in the warmer months, the favourite activity for the kids is to slide in the mud!

 Grande Pre, Nova Scotia

-Our next exposure to the swing in the Bay of Fundy tides was at Grande Pre.
+Our next exposure to the tidal swing was at Grande Pre.
 We planned a stop at low tide and then after day tripping around Nova Scotia, we went back to take the same silly pictures at high tide!

 Hall’s Harbour, Nova Scotia